 Having auto insurance as a driver is essential for driving safely on the road.
 Most states require you to at least have liability insurance.
 However, this limits what you are able to get out of your policy to protect yourself financially.
 Liability only protects the other driver in the case that you cause an accident on the road since your liability coverage will cover the cost of their injuries and damages to their vehicle while leaving you without any coverage for your own injuries or damages.

-Choosing to start a business from your home has its rewards as well as its drawbacks.
+- Choosing to start a business from your home has its rewards as well as its drawbacks.
 For example, as you begin your entrepreneurial adventure, you may discover that your homeowner's insurance does not cover your business needs.
 You will need commercial insurance to cover the business you operate out of your home as well as your homeowner's insurance.
 Here are some reasons why.
 Insurances Only Cover Specific Things If you check your homeowner's policy, there is probably no language in your contract that says it covers commercial activity on the same property or in the same dwelling in which you reside.